 - Normandy, France: Visit many D-Day sites, including Pegasus Bridge, Ste-Mere-Eglise, Utah Beach, where most of The Ghost Army landed, and Trevieres, where the Ghost Army began their work in France

 - Luxembourg: Site of the only historical marker dedicated to the Ghost Army on the site of one of their most impressive missions

 - Bastogne: The headquarters of General McAuliffe, the foxholes of Easy Company, and much more

 DAY 1 Flight to London

 Guests organize their overnight flight to London.
 Please call us if you need any help making these arrangements.

 DAY 2 London

-The morning features key sites in London that formed the backdrop for the war effort, including a visit to Winston Churchill’s historic underground bunker: Cabinet War Rooms.
-We then depart London for Bletchley Park, the nerve center for Allied code breaking and the operation code named Ultra.
+The morning features several key sites in London that formed the backdrop for the war effort, including a visit to Winston Churchill’s historic underground bunker: Cabinet War Rooms.
+We then depart London for Bletchley Park, nerve center for Allied code breaking.
 Here we find the Enigma machine and the complex where Alan Turing and others decrypted Axis codes and cyphers.
-This is the story depicted in the Benedict Cumberbatch film The Imitation Game.
-That night we settle at Walton Hall, a few miles from Stratford-upon-Avon.
+That night we settle in at Walton Hall, a few miles from Stratford-upon-Avon.
 Group Dinner at Walton Hall.

 DAY 5 Crossing the Channel